 The board exams are administered by the Professional Testing organization.
 Each year, no testing is available on

-(July 4, 2021, or the date July 5, 2021 that is nationally recognized as the 4th Holiday).
-After being approved, and contacted for exam date and site, the examination may be taken between July 1 and Aug.
-31. We now have sites throughout the USA and Canada where you can sit the examinations.
+(July 4th or the date that is nationally recognized as the 4th's Holiday or on Sat./Sun.).
+After being approved, and contacted for exam date and site registration, the examination may be taken business days between July 1 and Aug.
+31. We have sites throughout the USA and Canada where you can sit the examinations.